Campbell looks to extend streak vs High Point | WTOP

-BOTTOM LINE: Campbell looks for its seventh straight conference win against High Point.
+BOTTOM LINE: Campbell looks for its eighth straight conference win against High Point.
 Campbell’s last Big South loss came against the Radford Highlanders 67-61 on Jan.
-20. High Point came up short in a 71-63 game at home to Winthrop in its last outing.
+20. High Point has dropped its last four games against conference opponents.

-STEPPING UP: Campbell’s Cedric Henderson Jr. has averaged 15.8 points and 4.4 rebounds while Jordan Whitfield has put up 14.8 points.
-For the Panthers, John-Michael Wright has averaged 21.2 points and 4.9 rebounds while Lydell Elmore has put up 11.1 points and 6.2 rebounds.
+FEARLESS FRESHMEN: High Point’s John-Michael Wright, Lydell Elmore and Ahmil Flowers have collectively accounted for 57 percent of the team’s scoring this season and have scored 83 percent of all Panthers points over the last five games.

-FUELING THE OFFENSE: Wright has either made or assisted on 52 percent of all High Point field goals over the last three games.
-The sophomore guard has 30 field goals and 11 assists in those games.
+FACILITATING THE OFFENSE: Wright has either made or assisted on 51 percent of all High Point field goals over the last three games.
+The sophomore guard has accounted for 28 field goals and nine assists in those games.

-UNDEFEATED WHEN: Campbell is a perfect 8-0 when it holds an opponent to 61 points or fewer.
-The Fighting Camels are 6-9 when opponents score more than 61 points.
+STREAK STATS: Campbell has won its last five home games, scoring an average of 67.6 points while giving up 58.6.

 DID YOU KNOW: High Point has attempted the second-most free throws among all Big South teams.
-The Panthers have averaged 21.6 free throws per game.
+The Panthers have averaged 21.2 free throws per game, but that total has slipped to 13.3 over their four-game losing streak.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25